 New Android 7.0 Nougat updates continue to hit Galaxy S7, Galaxy S6, Galaxy Note 5, and Galaxy Tab models around the world.
 The software’s also hitting mid-range devices like the Galaxy J and Galaxy A.

-While some Galaxy users have their sights set on Samsung’s Android 8.0 Oreo release, especially now that its released a beta for select Galaxy S8 models, others are still curious about the Android 7.1 Nougat update.
+While some Galaxy users have their sights set on Samsung’s Android 8.0 Oreo release, others are still curious about the Android 7.1 Nougat update.

 We continue to get questions from Galaxy users so today we want to roundup everything we currently know about Samsung’s plans for Android 7.1.

 The company’s Samsung Galaxy Note 8 runs Android 7.1.1 Nougat out of the box.
 You can get a feel for the operating system in the video below.